SingMeter

 Cons

-• • Requires reading music notation for some drills
+• • Requires notation literacy

 • • Less song-repertoire guidance